 Deep drawing involves pulling a sheet metal blank into the die via a punch, forming it into a shape.
 The method is referred to as “deep drawing” when the depth of the drawn part exceeds its diameter.
-A series of punches can further increase the length of the part with minimal changes to its wall thickness to deliver cylindrical shapes.

 This type of forming is ideal for creating components that need several series of diameters and is a cost-effective alternative to turning processes, which typically require using up more raw materials.

 Common applications and products made from deep drawing include: